yorek/azure-script/README.md

 But if you're curious here's something I have in mind:

 - Support syntax highlighting and code completion in VS Code
-- Build a graph of dependencies and the run as many AZ CLI commands in parallel as possibile
+- Build a graph of dependencies and run as many AZ CLI commands in parallel as possibile
-- Define a clever way to deal with erros like:
+- Define a clever way to deal with errors like:
 	- automatic retry
-	- break the scripts
+	- break script execution
 	- take compensating actions
-- generate Powershell Script
+- generate a Powershell Script
 - generate ARM template
 - actually execute the commands instead of just generating a script